ctools/ctools/doc/source/users/reference_manual/ctedispcube.rst

 value of ``binsz=1.0``).

 ctedispcube generates an energy dispersion cube FITS file comprising three extensions.
-The primary extension contains a 3-dimensional image that contains the energy disperison values.
-The energy and fraction dimensions of the enrgy dispersion cube are folded into the 3rd dimension of the FITS image.
-The next extension named ``ENERGIES`` contains a binary table that defines the energy values of the energy dispersion cube.
+The primary extension contains a 4-dimensional image that contains the energy disperison values.
+The next extension named ``ENERGIES`` contains a binary table that defines the energies of the energy dispersion cube.
 The last extension named ``MIGRAS`` contains a binary table that defines the migration values of the cube which is the ratio between reconstructed and true photon energy.

 General parameters